Jafara

 Jafara or Al Jfara (الجفارة Al Jifārah) is one of the districts of Libya, in the historical region of Tripolitania.
 Its capital and largest city is 'Aziziya.
 Jafara borders Tripoli in northeast, Jabal al Gharbi in south and Zawiya in the west.

 From 2001 to 2007, Jafara District consisted of twenty Basic People's Congresses (BPCs).
-In 2007 it was enlarged by the addition of four BPCs from Tarabulus District (Tripoli), and presently consists of twenty-four Basic People's Congresses.
+In 2007 it was enlarged from 1,940 km2 to 2,666 km2 by the addition of four BPCs from Tarabulus District (Tripoli), and presently consists of twenty-four Basic People's Congresses.

 Per the census of 2012, the total population in the region was 157,747, with 150,353 Libyans.
-The average size of the household in the country was 6.9, while the average household size of non-Libyans being 3.7.
-There were totally 22,713 households in the district, with 20,907 Libyan ones.
+The average size of the household in the country was 6.9, while the average household size of non-Libyans was 3.7.
+There were in total 22,713 households in the district, 20,907 of which were Libyan ones.
 The population density of the district was 1.86 persons per km2.
-Per 2006 census, there were totally 163,882 economically active people in the district.
+Per 2006 census, there were a total of 163,882 economically active people in the district.

 Geography

 Libya has mostly a flat undulating plain and occasional plateau, with an average elevation of around 423 m.
 Around 91 per cent of the land is covered by desert, with only 8.8 per cent agricultural land (with only 1% arable lands) and 0.1 per cent of forests.
 The major resources are petroleum, gypsum and natural gas.
 Along the coastal regions, the climate is Mediterranean in coastal areas, while it is desert climate in all other parts.
 Dust storms lasting four to eight days is pretty common during Spring.
-Triplotania is the northwest region, while it is Cyrenacia in the east and Fezzen in southwest.
-Triplotania runs from north to south and has set of coastal oases, plains and limestone plateaus having an elevation of 2000 ft to 3000 ft.
+Tripolitania is the northwest region, while it is Cyrenacia in the east and Fezzen in southwest.
+Tripolitania runs from north to south and has set of coastal oases, plains and limestone plateaus having an elevation of 2000 ft to 3000 ft.
 The region receives an annual rainfall of 16 in.
 There are no perennial rivers in the region, but the region is abundant with groundwater aquifers.
 Most of the major cities of Libya are located in the coastal regions.